open-sauced/pizza-verse/style-guide.md

 ### Links

 - Use this syntax for links to webpages: `![alt text](url)]`.
 - If you'd like to link hosted files such as images, or GIFs, please upload them to the [images folder](https://github.com/open-sauced/pizza-verse/tree/main/images).
-Said images should be linked to using the following url: "<https://raw.githubusercontent.com/open-sauced/pizza-verse/main/images/>" followed by the image’s name.
+Said images should be linked using the following url: "<https://raw.githubusercontent.com/open-sauced/pizza-verse/main/images/>" followed by the image’s name.
 - Avoid linking to sites such as Wikipedia due to its lack of quality control.

-> ** Note:** Always check for spelling and grammar errors before you publish your PR.
+> **Note:** Always check for spelling and grammar errors before you publish your PR.
 We highly recommend consulting [Grammarly](https://www.grammarly.com/) to help with any of your typos.